f5alliances/f5_provisioner/docs/faq.rst

 will let the instructor access the nodes of any student.
 This file will be called ``instructor_inventory.txt``

-Q:What gets creatd on AWS
+Q:What gets created on AWS
 -------------------------

 - AWS VPC creation (Amazon Web Services Virtual Private Cloud)